ElusAegis/ai-passport/README.md

 ## Introduction

 **AI Passport** is a system that generates unique cryptographic passports for machine learning models and verifies that outputs are genuinely produced by those models.
-By leveraging advanced cryptographic techniques—including Zero-Knowledge Proofs via the [EZKL](https://docs.ezkl.xyz/getting_started/) library for local models and [TLSNotary](https://tlsnotary.org/about) for remote models—this system provides a robust framework for tracking and authenticating AI-generated content.
+By leveraging advanced cryptographic techniques—including Zero-Knowledge Proofs via the [EZKL](https://docs.ezkl.xyz/getting_started/) library for local models and [TLSNotary](https://tlsnotary.org/about) for remote models—the system provides a robust framework for tracking and authenticating AI-generated content.

+**AI Passport** enhances accountability and transparency in AI systems and supports the efforts in AI Safety and AI Governance by providing a way for anyone to report as well as independently verify the genuality of harmful AI behaviour without relying on centralized authorities.
+This empowers regular users to collectively track the real picture of the safety of AI models and hold AI providers accountable in case their models start to depict dangreous or harmful behaiovur.
+This work further supports the compliance efforts to  regulate AI geenrated content and provides a way to validate and verify the content origins and mitigate risks associated with unverifiable or tampered content.

+This work is a practical extension of the theoretical framework outlined in the [IDs for AI Systems](https://arxiv.org/html/2406.12137v1) paper on AI safety.
+To make this work accessible and practical, we provide two solutions with different security and performance trade-offs, supporting various use cases and deployments, and allowing users to use **AI Passport** with state-of-the-art models such as Claude 3.5 Sonnet.

+The further iteration of AI Passport would be to develop a collective web database to track malicious outputs from AI models and assess each models AI Recurity Rist, while also providing a proof that each of the outputs assessed actually originated from the stated models.
+This will allow key decision makers can make clear judgment and it would not be possible to cilence them, as well as discard the dangerous model behaviour as one of situation.

+> **Note**: This is an experimental project and should be used with caution.
+It is not intended for production use without further testing and validation.

+### Motivation

-In the current landscape of artificial intelligence, particularly with the proliferation of large language models ( LLMs), AI systems are increasingly integrated into applications that significantly impact society.
+In today's rapidly evolving landscape of artificial intelligence, large language models (LLMs) are increasingly integrated into applications that significantly impact society.
 These models are employed in diverse domains ranging from customer service automation and content generation to decision-making processes in finance and healthcare.
 While they offer unprecedented capabilities, their widespread adoption also raises significant concerns about accountability, trust, and safety.

-### Motivation
+A pressing challenge in the AI community is the inability to track AI-generated content back to the specific models that produced it.
+This issue becomes critical in scenarios where an AI system generates harmful, misleading, or controversial content—such as disinformation, biased recommendations, or dangerous instructions.
+Affected parties, researchers, or regulators need reliable methods to authenticate the source of such outputs to hold the appropriate entities accountable and mitigate malicious activities.

 A pressing challenge in the AI community is the inability to track the AI model produced content.
 This issue becomes critical in scenarios where an AI system generates harmful, misleading, or